chrismaltby/gb-studio-docs/docs/assets/music/music-huge.md

 To remove a note, select the eraser tool in the toolbar and click on an existing note.
 You can also right click on an existing note to remove it.

-The selector tool can be used to select a group of notes and drag and drop them anywhere else in the grid.
+To select a note, select the selector tool or press `Shift`.
+Once selected a group of notes and drag and drop them anywhere else in the grid.

-The effect bar allows to add an [effect](#effects) to a given note using the effect editor in the right pange.
+The effect bar, at the bottom of the piano grid, allows to add an [effect](#effects) to a given note using the effect editor in the right pange.

 The song can be previewed at any time by pressing the play button.